 - Town of Vienna Permit Application Process

 Questions about signs placed in the right-of way should be directed to the Virginia Department of Transportation (VDOT).
-A Waiver of Certain Sign Regulations, pursuant to Sect.
-9-620 of the Zoning Ordinance, is an alternative for those interested in seeking approval of proposed signs that exceed area and height limitations.
-This Special Exception application process is only available for properties located in the commercial or industrial Districts.
+A Waiver of Certain Sign Regulations, pursuant to subsection 7102.2 of the Zoning Ordinance, is an alternative for those interested in seeking approval of proposed signs that exceed area and height limitations.
+This special exception application process is only available for properties located in the commercial or industrial zoning districts.

 Site Records Viewer - Digital versions of approved site plans dating back to the year 2000